JohnLonginotto/uq/README.md

 1. Being a binary format, not only does a uQ file take up considerably less space than a FASTQ file before compression, but a uQ file will often compress down to half the size of a FASTQ file **after compression**.
 Win win - and you don't have to rely on some no-longer-supported, one-off compression program for long term storage.
 Use whatever compressor you're comfortable with, as uQ will work with your compressor to define a encoding scheme specific to your data and your compressor.

 2. Being a *structured* binary format, data in a uQ file can be read and operated on much quicker than a FASTQ file.
 The data is really nothing more than a collection of Numpy arrays (in NPY format) all tar'd together into a single file (with a json config file).
 This means one could store a very large number of uQ files, all in-memory, and perform certain analyses very quickly.
-If uQ turns out to be more popular, an API can be made much like pysam to interact with uQ files quickly.
-At present, very few speed optimisations have been made to the encoder/decoder (and Python is not really the right tool for the encoding job anyway).
-If speed is your goal, you may wish to forgo specifying a compressor to uQ, and just optimise for the smallest possible in-memory representation.

 # How to use uQ:

-There is one important fact that need to be understood about compression - good compression depends on the compressor, the amount of information stored in the file, and how that information, the raw data, is layed out on disk.
-As such, there are plenty of non-linear variables at play, and the only way to find out what is best is to try everything (or have a good guess based on some similar data!).
+There is one important fact that need to be understood about compression - good compression depends on the compressor, the amount of information stored in the file, and how that information is physically arranged on disk before compression.
+As such, there are plenty of non-linear variables at play, and the only way to find out what is best is to try everything (or have a good guess based on some similar data).
 The variables uQ currently accepts include:

 ###--sort:
 ```